Gordonstoun: Child abuse

 In 2017, Gordonstoun was named as one of the schools being investigated in the Scottish Child Abuse Inquiry chaired by Lady Smith.
 In 2021 Gordonstoun said at the inquiry that there had been 11 cases of pupil abuse and 82 claims of bullying between students, particularly in the 1970s and 1980s.
 In 1995 the school had started a child protection policy and in 2013 there had been "significant" abuse disclosures.
 The school issued a "sincere and unreserved apology" to pupils who had undergone abuse.

 In 2018, ex-teacher Andrew Keir was convicted of offences including indecent assault involving thirteen-year-old pupils at the school between 1988 and 1991.
 He was subsequently jailed for twelve months.
 In June 2024 an inquiry ruled that abuse took place at the school unchecked for decades.
 Lady Smith, chairwoman of the Scottish Child Abuse Inquiry (SCAI), said "I have no difficulty in finding that children were abused at Gordonstoun and Aberlour in a variety of ways over a long period of time."

-Television appearances
+In popular culture

 True Stories

 In 1996, the school appeared on an episode of Channel Four's True Stories.
 Filmmaker Penny Woodcock shot the documentary during the autumn term.
 Despite preconceptions that Gordonstoun was one of Britain's stricter boarding schools; Woodcock's documentary depicted a compassionate and liberal institution led at that time by the headteacher Mark Pyper.
 The programme gave insights into the school's management, conflict resolution processes and day-to-day life.
 Highlights included pupils using a modified Walkman to trigger amplified toilet flushes during the daily sermon, and a candid interview with the school's sailing instructor.